-There is however the second school of thought.
+There is however the second school of thought that believes that the prescribed framework stand in a rather superficial relationship to the day to day work of an organization.
+That only by examining the patterned regularities of interaction, the "informal structure" or the "substructure" of what people actually do can we arrive at a fundamental understanding of organization structure (Merton, 1940; Selznick, 1943,1949; Doughlas 1971; Zimmerman, 1971).
 They break with the typical conception of structures as a formal framework counter posed to the interactive patterns of organizational members.
 Drawing upon Bourdieu (1971, 1977, 1979) and Giddens (1976, 1977, 1979, 1984), they stress the way structures are continually produced and recreated by members so that the structures embody and become constitutive of their provinces of meaning.
 Such an analysis must incorporate not only relations of meaning and power but also the mediation of contingent size, technology, and environment.
 The creativity of members in the face of contextual constraint can only be assessed by setting the analysis in a temporal, historical dimension.
-Other scholars who reinforce these arguments from their studies include Nightingale and Toulouse (1977) Hall and Saias (1980)